lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 Allows to be called by any external contract to inform the contract about any incoming transfers, interactions or simple information.

-The `universalReceiver(...)` function can be customized to react on a different aspect of the call such as the `typeId`, the data sent, the caller or the value sent to the function, e.g, reacting on a token or a vault transfer.
+The `universalReceiver(...)` function can be customized to react on a different aspect of the call such as the `typeId`, the data sent, the caller or the value sent to the function (_e.g, reacting on a token or a vault transfer_).

 _Parameters:_